I enjoy sharing delicious traditional recipes that have been modified to meet the needs of those who are vegan or

 - Gather together and measure out ingredients.
-Peel and put Banana into a baggy in the freezer.
+Peel and put the banana into a baggy in the freezer.
 Melt the chocolate chips over hot water.

 - Whisk together all ingredients—except banana, peanut butter, and chocolate shreds-- in a quart mason jar (or jug) and refrigerate overnight (or four hours minimum).